 Modified Comparative Negligence

 Many personal injury cases involve situations where an injury victim is also partially at fault for an accident or injury.
-Under old legal rules, if you were even partly to blame for your injury, you wouldn’t be able to get any money for your losses it caused.
+Under old legal rules, if you were even partly to blame for your injury, you wouldn’t be able to get any money for the losses it caused.
 Thankfully, most states now have changed that rule …

 Comparative Negligence